 top of page

-Liz demonstrates each day and gives you one-on-one attention.
-She sets up a challenge, goes into the basic principles involved in the process, then helps you apply those to your work.
-Beginning to advanced levels are all welcome.
+Liz demonstrated each day and gave one-on-one attention.
+She would set up a challenge, go into the basic principles involved in the process, then help students to apply those to their work.
+Beginning to advanced levels all participated.

-Students say her classes "Allow them to stretch beyond their normal comfort zone".
+Students said her classes "Allow them to stretch beyond their normal comfort zone".

 register for classes